 In 2010, Kraft's Grocery EBITDA margin stood at 31% and remained relatively stable around the 31% mark in 2011.
 In 2012 the company's Grocery EBITDA margin improved to 32% primarily driven by higher net pricing.
+In 2013, Kraft's grocery margins further improved to 32.6% on productivity initiatives and pruning of less profitable products.
 Company-wide adjusted EBITDA margins on the other hand have been around 20% over the last three years.

 Cheese market share in the US and Canada

 Kraft is the leader in the cheese industry and enjoyed nearly 27% and 28% share of the US and Canada cheese market in 2010 and 2011 respectively.
 However, lower sales in 2012 resulted in 60bps reduction in market share in 2012.
 In 2013, the company improved its market share to 27.4% on higher volume.